devsecfranklin/game-server-dontstarvetogether/README.md

 ## Install `direnv`

-* We will use `direbv` to pick up the secret token from an environment variable.
+* We will use `direnv` to pick up the secret token from an environment variable.
   * [install direnv](https://direnv.net/docs/installation.html)

 ```sh